cltl/vu-rm-pip3/docs/Home.md

 The VU Reading Machine VU-RM-PIP3 builds on the Dutch NewsReader pipeline for syntactic and semantic document analysis.

 The NewsReader pipelines were developed as part of the [Newsreader project](http://www.newsreader-project.eu/), for advanced syntactic and semantic analysis of documents in Dutch, English, Italian and Spanish.
 These pipelines annotate documents following the [NAF annotation scheme](https://github.com/newsreader/NAF), which provides layers of annotations at the token, sentence and inter-document level.

-The NewsReader pipeline we use here is a version of the [Dutch NewsReader pipeline](https://github.com/cltl/vu-rm-pip3/blob/master/docs/newsreader.md).
-This pipeline consists of a number of components that are responsible for creating or enriching the various NAF layers (see below for a graphical representation).
+The pipeline we use here is a version of the [Dutch NewsReader pipeline](http://kyoto.let.vu.nl/newsreader_deliverables/NWR-D4-2-3.pdf), which defines specific components for creating or enriching the various NAF layers (see below for a graphical representation).

 VU-RM-PIP3 addresses the following needs: